bigtiger/redisbook/README.markdown

 This repository contains a [nanoc](http://nanoc.stoneship.org/) project that builds an HTML version of the book, based upon content in HTML files found in the `content/` directory.
 The book's source HTML files are nanoc-style [Markdown](http://daringfireball.net/projects/markdown/) documents that also contain special book-specific directives that I'm currently calling "Pebo" syntax.
-[ASCIIDoc](http://www.methods.co.nz/asciidoc/) is being considered as a long-term solution, however.
+[ASCIIDoc](http://www.methods.co.nz/asciidoc/) is being considered as a destination format, however.

 Key ambitions for the book are to be transparent (public GitHub repo with latest content), open (non-commercial Creative Commons license and allowing changes via GitHub forks), and to make for good reading and learning (including SVG figures - some interactive, hopefully).
 I will be